OpusVL/docker-odoo-custom/README.md

 So you can check out a set of modules directly into there (in a volume or copied in via a Dockerfile extending this one) and have Odoo pick them up, instead of having to flatten the tree yourself or manually build an addons_path in the config file.

-## Serving Suggestion
+## How to base your own image off this

 Create a git repo with the following structure:

-* a directory `addons-bundles` containing the repositories we are using modules from as git submodules (though sometimes customer-specific modules live in a plain subdirectory of this directory),
+* a directory `addons-bundles` containing the repositories we are using modules from as git submodules (though sometimes customer-specific modules live in a plain subdirectory of this directory).
+Can be empty but must be there.
+Use a .gitkeep file if necessary.
+* a `requirements.txt` listing extra modules to install via pip.
+Can be empty but must be there.
 * a `Dockerfile`

 The Dockerfile might have something like this in it:

 ```
-FROM quay.io/opusvl/odoo-custom:8.0
+FROM quay.io/opusvl/odoo-custom:10.0

-USER root

-COPY addons-bundles/ /mnt/extra-addons-bundles
-RUN chmod -R o+rX /mnt/extra-addons-bundles

-USER odoo
 ```

 # Run Odoo from a git checkout